Notice of Provincial Approval of Official Plan

-Niagara's current Official Plan is outdated compared to neighbouring communities, particularly around employment lands, and lacks clearly defined employment areas and mapping.
-This makes Niagara less competitive than other communities.
+Niagara's existing official plan lacks clearly defined employment areas and mapping, making it less competitive than other communities.

 Clearly defining and mapping Niagara's employment areas will help direct investment to those areas, attracting and retaining jobs, and growing Niagara's economy.

-The Official Plan contributes to the priorities laid out for Niagara in Provincial plans like the:
+The official plan contributes to the priorities laid out for Niagara in Provincial policy and plans like the:

 - A Place to Grow: Growth plan for the Greater Golden Horseshoe (2019)